 - Abdominal massage

 - Adequate sleep

-These are definitely great things to try if you are in the middle of a painful cycle.
+These are definitely great things to try for immediate cramp relief if you are in the middle of a painful cycle.
 They are true “all natural” menstrual cramp remedies.
 My kind of stuff.

-But wouldn’t you like to STOP your menstrual cramps so you don’t need to worry about remedies?
+But instead of just finding cramp remedies or relief, wouldn’t you like to STOP your menstrual cramps for good so you don’t need to worry about remedies?

 I thought so.

 Look for more than a remedy: Stop menstrual cramps for good!